acholtz06/8-Week-SQL-Challenge/Case Study #3 - Foodie Fi/Solution.md

 | --------------- |
 | 1000            |

+Steps:
+- Counted the distinct customer_ids from the subscriptions table

+Insights:
+- There have been 1000 total customers

 ---
 #### 2. What is the monthly distribution of trial plan start_date values for our dataset - use the start of the month as the group by value